abhilasha23/StoryTelling/README.md

 ### Some minor details:
 1) The project has lot of other dependencies like Theano, Tensorflow, Keras etc. To run this project, you will need all these dependencies resolved.
+2) For Theano the default float type is set to 'float64'.
+This may create conflicts while working with Tensorflow & Keras.
+As per the general suggestion for deep learning models go, you must convert the default type for Theano to float32 to avoid such cross compatibility issues.
+    Use ----->   theano.config.floatX = 'float32'
-2) The training of the model on fairytales was done on a Google Cloud Instance (set up with a deep learning instance image) with 1 GPU.
+3) The training of the model on fairytales was done on a Google Cloud Instance (set up with a deep learning instance image) with 1 GPU.
+4) To collect the training data, stories were downloaded from multiple open source websites, or even scraped if publicly available.
+Collecting data from multiple sources meant lot of data cleaning, and bringing sentences to same encoding that should match the original project.
+5) Make sure your data is clean and is free from empty lines.
+If your training data has empty lines, weird & brain wracking errors will be thrown while training your own model - which are hard to debug.

 This project was done as a submission for our final project for Business Data Science course  (in MS in IT & Management) @ McCombs School of Business - University of Texas as Austin.
 It was a team effort with other 2 members - Mouhamed Ndoye (@ https://github.com/mhmdndoye) & Anuja Srivastava